Based on a story by Tom Baker and Ian Marter

 One of the Scarecrows’ responded by slicing the neck of a young male prisoner open.
 He couldn’t have been older than 14 years old.
 As the boy bled to death the red cloud began to grow larger and darker.

 The Doctor knowing he couldn’t take any more chances fired his weapon.
 The Scarecrow’s all clutched the sides of their heads and sank to their knees.

 “You’re too late” One of the Demonic Scarecrow’s shouted.
-The mass of flames soon began to form into a flaming humanoid with horns who then began to descend on the Doctor.
+The mass soon began to form into a flaming humanoid with horns who then began to descend on the Doctor.